-In order to compare the ability of the RLVM and SRLVM to predict neural responses in experimental data, we fit these models to large population recordings made publicly available by the Kohn Lab [19].
+In order to compare the ability of the RLVM and SRLVM to predict neural responses in experimental data, we fit these models to large population recordings made publicly available by the Kohn Lab [27].
 This dataset contains Utah array recordings from primary visual cortex (V1) of three anesthetized macaques (Monkeys 1-3 in Figs. 2, 4, 6) in response to drifting gratings in 12 equally spaced directions (see Methods for details).
-We chose this dataset because previous work studying trial-to-trial variability in V1 has shown that a significant amount of this variability is shared among neurons, and has been observed in the context of noise correlations between pairs of neurons [20], and using latent variable approaches [6, 5, 11, 8, 12].
+We chose this dataset because previous work studying trial-to-trial variability in V1 has shown that a significant amount of this variability is shared among neurons, and has been observed in the context of noise correlations between pairs of neurons [5], and using latent variable approaches [9, 8, 14, 11, 15].

-The first question that we asked is how many linear latent variables are necessary to describe the variability in the data.
-Some of the overall variability in spike counts is due to variability in the average responses across stimuli (i.e. a non-flat tuning curve), and the remainder is defined as the trial-to-trial variability (Fig. 2A, B).
+The first question that we asked is how many linear latent variables are necessary to describe the responses across the neural population.
+Of course, some of the shared activity is due to the stimulus (i.e. explainable by each neuron's tuning curve), which will be represented as latent variables inferred by the RLVM, and the remainder is defined as the trial-to-trial variability (Fig. 2A, B).
 To determine how much of the trial-to-trial variability our models explain, instead of using R^2 as a measure for goodness of fit we adopt the Quality Index (QI) introduced in Lin et al. The QI is a scaled version of R^2 (see Methods), such that QI = 0 for models that describe as much variability as the tuning curve, and QI = 1 for perfect prediction (Fig. 2C).
 We found that the RLVM was able to explain a substantial portion of the trial-to-trial variability using a small number latent variables (Fig. 2D, blue curves).
-These results are similar to what we would find with PCA, since the two models share the same cost function [18].
+These results are similar to what we would find with PCA, since the two models share the same cost function [21].
 Though the RLVM also incorporates regularization terms which can in principle help with overfitting, we did not find this to be much of a problem given the large number of trials in these datasets (2400 per session).

-Despite the good performance of the RLVM, this model will not provide the most compact description of population responses if the data contain nonlinear interactions.
+As with the simulated data, a more compact description of population responses should be possible with a nonlinear latent variable method - given that the data contain nonlinear interactions.
 To demonstrate this, we then fit the SRLVM.
-As expected, given the success previous nonlinear approaches, the cross-validated performance of the SRLVM is better than that of the RLVM for a given number of latent variables (Fig. 1D).
-Similar to the example simulation shown in Figure 1B, the nonlinear latent variables not only offer a more compact description of population response variability, but are able to explain more of that variability as well.
+Indeed, the cross-validated performance of the SRLVM is better than that of the RLVM for a given number of latent variables (Fig. 1D).
+Similar to the example simulation shown in Fig. 1B, the nonlinear latent variables not only offer a more compact description of population response variability, but are able to explain more of that variability as well.